 - Is your website readable and understandable?
 If yes, can a screen reader or any assistive technology access it?

 - Can text be easily resized/magnified without loss of content or functionality?

 - Did you provide your users with enough time to read and use the content?

 - Can users navigate and find content easily?
-If yes, does the web pages have titles that describe the topic so they can determine where they are?
+If yes, do the web pages have titles that describe the topic so they can determine where they are?

-ADA compliance will also enhance your brand, image reputation, market reach, and increased sales and customer loyalty.
-Think of it, if you add the disability and aged market, you’ll be arriving at over 30% of the American population and potentially the 1.3 billion people with disability globally- the size of the Chinese population; a market you can’t afford to lose!.
-Ultimately, it minimizes/avoid legal risk, and consideration of the cost and risk of inaction is a critical aspect of any business case.
+ADA compliance will also enhance your brand, image reputation, and market reach, and increased sales and customer loyalty.
+Think of it, if you add the disability and aged market, you’ll be arriving at over 30% of the American population and potentially the 1.3 billion people with disability globally- the size of the Chinese population; a market you can’t afford to lose!
+Ultimately, it minimizes/avoids legal risk, and consideration of the cost and risk of inaction is a critical aspect of any business case.

 Share to save businesses.